semrush/intergalactic/website/docs/style/themes/themes-global.md

     }
 ```

-> You can also use the name of the package with themes.
-For example `{ theme: "my-theme-npm-package" }`
+> You can also use the name of the package with themes, for example `{ theme: "my-theme-npm-package" }`

-After that, all the styles that will be created in your themed styles directory will be applied to the corresponding components.
+After that, all the styles created in your theme style directory will be applied to the corresponding components.

-👯‍ **Congratulations, you've changed the styles of the component!**
+👯‍ **Congratulations, you've changed the styles of the components!**

 @## Versioning

-> Versioning is optional, but desirable for your own safety.
+> Versioning is optional, but recommended for your own safety.

 You can design a theme for different component versions.
-To do this, you need to create a `versions.json` file in which you specify the required versions and paths to the css files.
+To do this, create a `versions.json` file and specify the versions and paths to the `.css` files.

 An example of file structure: